OpenNefia/Planning/Text/0002-zones.md

     /// The tiles this zone will encompass in the map.
     /// </summary>
     public HashSet<Vector2i> Tiles { get; } = new();

+    /// <summary>
+    /// True if the zone has been generated already.
+Set after the map is generated
+    /// for the first time.
+    /// </summary>
+    public bool IsGenerated { get; set; } = false;
 }
 ```